CURRENTLY THE FOOD BANK IS OPEN TO ANYONE NEEDING ASSISTANCE

 Thank you for all of your community support.

-Food Bank: Our community Food Bank is available to low-income individuals, families and seniors in South Frontenac and rural Kingston, north of the 401.
+Food Bank: Our Food Bank is available to low-income individuals, families and seniors in South Frontenac and rural Kingston, north of the 401.
 Upon eligibility approval, the Food Bank may be accessed once a month.
 Clients receive up to 5-7 days worth of perishable and non-perishable food items.
 The delivery fee is $10